 This test measures the amount of methotrexate in the blood.
 Methotrexate is a drug that has been in use since the 1960s.
-It is primarily used to treat childhood acute lymphocytic leukaemia, lymphoma, cancers of the lung, head, neck, and breast, and is also prescribed to treat rheumatoid arthritis (RA) and psoriasis.
-Methotrexate interferes with the vitamin folate, which slows the growth of cancer cells and decreases immune system activity.
-It acts as an anti-inflammatory drug and can help minimise the joint damage associated with RA.
+It is primarily used to treat childhood acute lymphocytic leukaemia and, some lymphomas.
+In adults, it is used for: cancers of the lung, head, neck, and breast, non-Hodgkin's lymphoma and is also prescribed to treat rheumatoid arthritis (RA), severe Crohn's disease and psoriasis.
+Methotrexate interferes with the vitamin folate.
+This action slows the growth of cancer cells and decreases immune system activity.
+Methotrexate also acts as an anti-inflammatory drug and can help minimise the joint damage associated with RA.

 Methotrexate must be carefully monitored.
 Even when used correctly, it can cause significant side effects.
 Increased concentrations can be toxic, potentially damaging the liver, kidneys, and lungs and suppressing cell production in the bone marrow.

 The dose of methotrexate given depends upon the condition being treated.
-It is usually given once a week, with levels in the blood rising after a dose and then gradually falling.
+Low-dose therapy for non-cancer conditions is usually given once a week, with levels in the blood rising after a dose and then gradually falling.
 Methotrexate is eliminated from the body by the kidneys, so any condition that decreases kidney function or interferes with drug excretion has the potential to increase blood concentrations.

 How is it used?

-High-dose methotrexate therapy is monitored with one or more methotrexate blood tests that are typically requested at 24 hours, 48 hours, and as needed at 72 hours after a person's methotrexate dose has been administered.
+High-dose methotrexate therapy used in cancer treatment is monitored with one or more methotrexate blood tests that are typically requested at 24 hours, 48 hours, and as needed at 72 hours after a person's methotrexate dose has been administered.
 Testing is performed to detect toxic concentrations of methotrexate at these time points.
 A drug called leucovorin (folinic acid) can be given as a "rescue" treatment to protect a person from the toxic effects of methotrexate.
-The methotrexate blood tests ihelp to dentify the need for leucovorin and guides the timing and amount of its administration.
+The methotrexate blood tests help to identify the need for leucovorin and guides the timing and amount of its administration.